Zeldroxe/flutter-mapbox-gl/README.md

 1. Passing the URL of the map style.
 This can be one of the built-in map styles, also see `MapboxStyles` or a custom map style served remotely using a URL that start with 'http(s)://' or 'mapbox://'
 2. Passing the style as a local asset.
 Create a JSON file in the `assets` and add a reference in `pubspec.yml`.
 Set the style string to the relative path for this asset in order to load it into the map.
+3. Passing the style as a local file. create an JSON file in app directory (e.g. ApplicationDocumentsDirectory).
+Set the style string to the absolute path of this JSON file.
-3. Passing the raw JSON of the map style.
+4. Passing the raw JSON of the map style.
 This is only supported on Android.

 ## Offline Sideloading

-Support for offline maps is available by *"side loading"* the required map tiles and including them in your `assets` folder.
+Support for offline maps is available by side loading the required map tiles and including them in your `assets` folder.

 * Create your tiles package by following the guide available [here](https://docs.mapbox.com/ios/maps/overview/offline/).